rbaumgarten/xlt-testsuite-documentation/README.md

 ### [Modules](http://dataduke.github.io/xlt-testsuite-documentation/scriptdoc/modules.html)

-A __script module__ or short __module__ (named `M...`), contains actions, commands and comments.
+A __Script Module__ or short __Module__ (named `M...`), contains actions, commands and comments.
 Most modules interact with elements of a specifc webpage.
 Thus it makes sense to structured them by their according pages.
 Each module can be reused by different tests.

 __Validation Modules__ (named `V...`): Validation of webpage elements and dynamic data is a very essential part of testing.
 Hence these special modules evalute that a needed fit criterion is met (mostly via assertions).